Coin roll hunting: Coin roll hunting in Australia

 In Australia, coin roll hunting is often referred to as "noodling" and coin roll hunters often withdraw or exchange 50 cents, 1 dollar or 2 dollar coins as they have the most variety and $1 and $2 coins may consist of coloured coins.

-Australia's coin roll hunting usually consists of newer coins of 1966 or later as Australia decimalised its currency in 1966 from to Australian Pound to Australian Dollar, although rarely, pre-1966 coins may appear in coin rolls amongst 5c (Sixpence), 10c (Shilling}, 20c (Florin) or 50c (Half-Crown) rolls.
+Australia's coin roll hunting usually consists of newer coins of 1966 or later as Australia decimalised its currency in 1966 from Australian Pound to Australian Dollar, although rarely, pre-1966 coins may appear in coin rolls amongst 5c (Sixpence), 10c (Shilling}, 20c (Florin) or 50c (Half-Crown) rolls.
 Originally, 1966 50c were circular and minted in 80% silver, but this caused confusion with the 20c coin, which was similarly sized and it was uneconomical to produce silver coins.
 This caused the Royal Australian Mint to continue minting 50c coins from 1969 onwards to be dodecagonal and with copper-nickel.
 These original 1966 50c coins are now extremely rare to find in circulation and in coin rolls.

 $1 and $2 coins were introduced in 1984 and 1988 respectively, so there are more newer coins.
 There is a misconception that in 1988 and 1989, $2 coins with "HH" (initials of the designer; Horst Hahne) are rare and valuable.
 In fact, all 1988 and 1989 $2 coins have the "HH" initials engraved on the reverse.